 All of our class participants are welcome to ask us for...

 - Assistance with conceptualizing and writing your birth plan or ask our opinions on gear for birth, baby and breastfeeding (Jeanette used to own a maternity and parenting store, ya know, she knows a thing or two!)

-- Our daytime/evening availability to you via via phone, text, and email (at no additional cost) to help you talk through any issues during pregnancy and early labor (in-person private consultations can be arranged for a fee).
+- Our daytime/evening availability to you via via text, and email (at no additional cost, and sometimes phone calls are possible, just ask!) to help you talk through any issues during pregnancy and early labor (in-person private consultations can be arranged for a fee).
 Note: if you’d like someone to talk with you and help you during all parts of labor and at all hours, it’s best to hire one of the wonderful doulas that are available.
 Click here to find a list of doulas and many other people you might want to work with!

-- Fell free to call us for brief support after you have your baby related to baby care and breastfeeding support.
+- Feel free to contact us for support after you have your baby related to baby care and breastfeeding support.
 If issues warrant a feeding consultation, we will let you know (Jeanette is an International Board Certified Lactation Consultant--who wishes we were called "feeding consultants" instead!